joncursi/cheddur-whitepaper/whitepaper.md

 This creates a positive feedback loop between review writers (experts) and review readers (beginners) as they are financially incentivized to *work together* to deliver the highest-quality content to the platform.
+(Refer to the FAQ section for more information on preventing coordinated attacks.)
 Furthermore, each stakeholder in the system is incentivized to maximize the growth of the network in order to offset the downward effects of inflation on the price of their own \text{\sout{U}}.
 So long as the rate of growth of the